mynampaty/listening-to-lines/poems/WW4.md

 Merely tracked, retaliation spurned,
 No one was hurt, it beggars belief.

-Once a man used his veto,
+A man once used his veto,
 He was aptly named Stanislav,
 We didn’t deserve this hero,
 But he’s one we’re glad to have.